carineconstantino/security_tools/lost_and_found/README.md

 ### Objective

 Lost_and_Found is a tool to search specific files in Windows and Linux Files System.
-The goal é found specific files quickly in a wide file system.
+The goal is found specific files quickly in a wide file system.

 ### Prerequisites